 What kind of fish sauce is best?

-We live in Austin, TX, so if I can find any fish sauce, I’m happy.
-Our Asian market always has this Squid Brand Fish Sauce so that’s what we use, but any fish sauce from Thailand is great.
-I often saw Tiparos fish sauce at Thai streed food vendor carts, so that means it’s legit.
+We live in the mountains of NC, so if I can find any fish sauce, I’m happy.
+The Asian market we go to always has this Squid Brand Fish Sauce, so that’s what we use.
+I often saw Tiparos fish sauce at Thai street food vendor carts, so that means it’s legit.
+But any fish sauce that says it’s from Thailand is usually good.

 Is fish sauce good for you?